Turkish delight: History

-According to the Hacı Bekir confectionary company, Ali Muhiddin Hacı Bekir moved to Constantinople from his hometown Kastamonu and opened his confectionery shop in the district of Bahçekapı in 1777.
-He produced various kinds of candies and lokum, later including a unique form of lokum made with starch and sugar.
-Tim Richardson, a historian of sweets, has questioned the popular attribution of the invention of Turkish delight to Hacı Bekir, writing that "specific names and dates are often erroneously associated with the invention of particular sweets, not least for commercial reasons".
+according to the Hacı Bekir confectionary company, Ali Muhiddin Hacı Bekir moved to Constantinople from his hometown Kastamonu, opened his confectionery shop in the district of Bahçekapı in 1777 and produced various kinds of candies and lokum, later including a unique form of lokum made with starch and sugar.
+However, Tim Richardson, a historian of sweets, has questioned the popular attribution of the invention of Turkish delight to Hacı Bekir, writing that "specific names and dates are often erroneously associated with the invention of particular sweets, not least for commercial reasons".
 Similar Persian recipes, including the use of starch and sugar, predate Bekir by several centuries.
 The Oxford Companion to Food states that although Bekir is often credited with the invention, there is no real evidence for it.

-Iranian claims

-Some sources suggest that lokum was invented during the Safavid Iran period.
+A lokum-like dish also existed in the Byzantine Empire called paloudakin (Medieval Greek: παλουδάκιν) or apalodaton (Medieval Greek: ἀπαλοδᾶτον).
+It was borrowed from the Arabs.
+The Byzantines did not follow a specific recipe for the dish, which was instead described as "yellow by the color of honey and a starch candy of sugar dissolved with rosewater"; as such, it resembled the modern lokum.